tgdrive/teldrive-docs/docs/getting-started/advanced.md

 ```
 :::

+Start the service:
 ```sh
 docker compose up -d
 ```

-- As imgproxy doesn't support caching so its recommended to use this behind `cloudflare` or any webserver that supports caching.
+For better performance:
+- Deploy imgproxy behind Cloudflare or another web server with caching

-- Enter url of deployed resizer service in teldrive UI settings.
+- Enter the URL of your deployed resizer service in the Teldrive UI settings